 While it remains to be seen how passionate other NFL players are when it comes to this issue, Bailey's comments could potentially lead other NFL stars to speak out on the controversial nickname.

-With and more voices chiming in on the polarizing debate, Bailey's powerful remarks certainly won't be the last we hear.
+With more voices chiming in on the polarizing debate, Bailey's powerful remarks certainly won't be the last we hear.

 Follow Bleacher Report Featured Columnist Patrick Clarke on Twitter.